chenjr0719/Docker-Django-Python3-Nginx/README.md

    python manage.py collectstatic
    ```

-3. If your want to use different name of static folder, you need to modify the setting of **nginx-site.conf** in your container.
+3. If you want to use different name of static folder, you need to modify the setting of **nginx-site.conf** in your container.

    You can this command: